gustavomalkomes/active_gp_learning/README.md

 Active GP Learning
 ==================================

 This package provides a set of tools for performing active-learning with Gaussian Processes.

 Usage
 ---------------

 This is a work in progress but you can check the two demos in the `demo` folder.

 Depedencies
 ---------------

 You must have the following softwares in your MATLAB path:
-The script `startup.m` will take care of it if you already have them in a parent folder.
-You can also run `get_dependencies.sh` to download this softwares.

  > minFunc: https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html